Romans 14:1

 For not one of us lives for himself and not one dies for himself.

-Paraphrase: Think about this, brothers and sisters.
-All of us are making a sincere effort to live our life, from beginning to end, for God’s glory.
+Paraphrase: Certainly, brothers and sisters, we can all agree that those, who count themselves among Gods people, are making a sincere effort to live our lives, from beginning to end, for God’s glory.
 Those who eat; those who abstain; those who observe holy days; those who don’t; all are alike in this.

 Comments: